SyniX-H/MavenAI-Project/README.md

-# ROS2 Code Checker and Simulation Tool
+# ROS2 Code Checker & Simulator

-A comprehensive tool for validating ROS2 packages and testing them in Gazebo simulation with robotic arms.
+**Powered by MavenAI**

+> Advanced Robotics Testing Platform for validating and simulating ROS2 packages

+---

-## 📋 Overview
+## 🎯 Overview

-This system provides:
+This system provides a complete pipeline for testing ROS2 robotic code:
-- **Code Validation**: Syntax checking, ROS2 structure verification, and safety analysis
+- **Code Validation**: Syntax, structure, and safety checks
-- **Simulation Testing**: Automated Gazebo simulation with UR5 robotic arm
+- **Gazebo Simulation**: 6-DOF robotic arm with pick-and-place scenario
-- **Web Interface**: User-friendly interface for upload, validation, and visualization
+- **Web Interface**: User-friendly platform for testing

-Built as part of a robotics internship assignment to demonstrate ROS2 development, testing workflows, and simulation integration.
+Built as part of the MavenAI Robotics Internship Assignment.

+---

 ## 🎯 Features